Choose another writer in this calendar:

 In 1928 Kharms served in the Red Army.
 Kharms started to publish literature for children in the journal Ezh, which changed its name later into Chizh.
 Although Kharms was not fond of children, he wrote 12 books of children's stories and worked for the children's publishing house Detzig, run by Samuil Marshak.
 Even in the 1930s, fairytales offered a way to express ideas that could not be articulated within the constraints of the party line.
 Kharms' poem 'Ivan Ivanych Samovar' is considered a classic of Soviet children's literature.
 His most famous work became Vo-pervyh i vo-vtoryh from 1929.

-Between 1933 and 1939 Kharms wrote a cycle of stories and sketches called Sluchai (Incidents), which not only continued the tradition of Pushkin and Gogol but also reflected the reality of totalitarian rule.
+Despite the increasing misery of the 1930s, Kharms managed to produce some of his best works.
+Between 1933 and 1939 he wrote a cycle of stories and sketches called Sluchai (Incidents), which not only continued the tradition of Pushkin and Gogol but also reflected the reality of totalitarian rule and challenged the everyday logic and causality.
 In one dramatic sketch Pushkin and Gogol even stumble repeatedly on each other.
 "What the devil!
 Seems I've tripped over Gogol again!" says Pushkin.
+'Starucha' (The Old Woman), about a writer and an old lady whose clock is handless, is considered the highest expression of Kharms' prose writing.
 These short pieces, some of which were under ten lines long, were first published in the Soviet Union in 1988.

 In 1937-38 Kharms was banned from publishing.
 "This is how the hunger begins," he wrote in a poem.
 Several of his friends had been sent to the Gulag camps in Siberia.
 Hopelessly, he noted in his journal, "my extermination has begun."
 Kharms' longest work, which he wrote in 1939, is the novella The Old Woman, set in St. Petersburg.
 The narrator is a writer, a reminiscent of Raskolnikov from Dostoevsky’s Crime and Punishment, finds the corpse of an old woman in his apartment.
 He has troubles distinguishing dreams from reality and the old woman turns out to possess supernatural powers.
 At the end, the narrator loses the suitcase, in which he concealed the woman.
 The story has been filmed by Duane Andersen (1999), starring Bryan D. Moss and Anna Platanova.